 Above all, it is the story of the woman through whose hand I received my ancestors' blessing.

-‘Niwala’ can be read in the book »I still have questions - stories from our grandparents«, published in 2024 by Wolfram Schneider-Lastin at Rotpunktverlag (ISBN 978-3-03973-039-1).
+The original German language version of »Niwala« was first published in the book »I still have questions - stories from our grandparents«, published in 2024 by Wolfram Schneider-Lastin at Rotpunktverlag (ISBN 978-3-03973-039-1).

 Book review in Literaturblatt.